 The SANS Security Awareness Professional (SSAP) is the world’s leading industry-recognized credential that signifies that the holder has the knowledge and expertise to build, maintain and measure a mature security awareness program.
 The SSAP was developed and is maintained by GIAC, the same organization that develops and maintains security certifications for SANS Institute courses.

-The first step to achieving your SSAP is taking the two-day SANS MGT433 course on building mature awareness programs.
+The first step to achieving your SSAP is taking the 3-day SANS LDR433: Managing Human Risk course on building mature awareness programs.
 Once you have completed this course, you will be fully prepared to take the exam.
 Full details on the exam and how to register can be found on the SSAP page.

 A question we are commonly asked is how to prepare for the exam.
 Here are key tips for success.